fhi-beta/mobaGenetics-qc/methylation/README.md

 such biologically related differences are not present.

 # Running the pipeline
+The first time the pipeline is run, remove bad samples manually as described below by using the (snakemake) rules first\_part and second_part.

-Most users will want to use the [Canned wrapper script](#canned-wrapper-script) described below.
-The sections below describe the different partst of the pipleline and how to run them with snakemake commands.
+In order to run Snakemake, most users will want to use the [Canned wrapper script](#canned-wrapper-script) described below.

+The sections further below describe the different partst of the pipleline and how to run them with snakemake commands.
-## Removing bad samples
-The pipeline is organized in 3 parts, where one should inspect the plots produced located in plots/ after the first and second part.

-Based on the plots produced in first and second part, you should add sample IDs to the file input/(x)_manual_remove_samples_bad_density.txt if you think they should be removed.
-Remove samples showing especially outlying patterns compared to the rest, based on the boxplot of control_probes and genome wide density plot.

-The pipeline can be run in several ways, with wrapper shell scripts or direct snakemake commands, depending on the users preferences.
-But in general, there is 1 command that should be run:
-$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile third_part

-This command runs the entire pipeline if the input/(x)_manual_remove_samples_bad_density.txt file exists.
-If it is the first time the pipeline is run, one should first run the first_part and second part, then inspect the plots to consider putting some sample IDs in the input/(x)_manual_remove_samples_bad_density.txt file.
-This is done with the following commands:

-$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile first_part
-$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile second_part

-## Finalizing the run

-After one has run the third_part, the following command will clean up the output files, removing unnecessary files:
-$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile clean_up

 ## Canned wrapper script
 The wrapper script runOneorMore.sh will make the process of running the pipeline easier, especially if your resources are limited.

+At the base you will be running commands like

+$ snakemake --core 1
+--configfile input/globalConfig.yaml met001.yaml --snakefile
+Snakefile third\_part

+where the last parameter is the snakemake rule (workflow part) you want to run.
+The canned script echoes what it does, so you don't need to read up on [snakemake](https://snakemake.readthedocs.io/en/stable/) (for now).

+Do not create the final results (rule third\_part) before bad samples have been removed, see the section below that describes how to create setname\_manual\_remove\_samples\_bad\_density.txt files.

-You will need to edit the file to set some crucial variables:
+You will need to edit the script runOneorMore.sh to set some crucial
+variables:

 - output\_path Where you want the results
 - data\_path Where idat-files are found.
 For MoMics users this will be